Online Safety & Privacy

 Encourage your child to speak up if they notice disruptive or suspicious behavior by other players including cyberbullying and harassment.
 Nintendo’s Community Guidelines outline the behavior we expect of our players, and we take our responsibility to uphold these guidelines seriously.
 Players who are experiencing disruptive behavior should use the in-game reporting tool to report the incident to Nintendo, and also block the user from further interaction.

-For more information, please visit these helpful sites:
+For additional information, please visit these helpful sites:

 ESRB – Parental Tools